jzhou1318/fa22tapeout-course-dev/chipyardlab.md

 > *From this point on, we will be running some more compute-intensive commands.
 Prepend all compute heavy commands (everything ran in the `vlsi/` direcetory & `sims/` directories) with `bsub -Is -q ee194` This submits the job to a special queue for the class so we don't crash the server and mess up ongoing research work (or cause each other to lose valuable work :))*

-We'll be running the `CONFIG=RocketConfig` config (the `-j16 does the run with more threads so it finishes up faster`).
+We'll be running the `CONFIG=RocketConfig` config (the `-j16`000 does the run with more threads so it finishes up faster`).
 All commands should be run in `$chipyard/sims/vcs`.
 Run
 ```
 bsub -Is -q ee194 make CONFIG=RocketConfig -j16
 ```
 > *Notes: [error] `Picked up JAVA_TOOL_OPTIONS: -Xmx8G -Xss8M -Djava.io.tmpdir=` is not a real error.
-You can safely ignore*
+You can safely ignore.0*

 [FIRRTL](https://github.com/chipsalliance/firrtl) is used to translate Chisel source files into another representation--in this case, Verilog.
 Without going into too much detail, FIRRTL is consumed by a FIRRTL compiler (another Scala program) which passes the circuit through a series of circuit-level transformations.
 An example of a FIRRTL pass (transformation) is one that optimizes out unused signals.
 Once the transformations are done, a Verilog file is emitted and the build process is done.
-You can think og FIRRTL as ajn HDL version of LLVM is you are familar with LLVM (depicted below).
+You can think of FIRRTL as an HDL version of LLVM if you are familar with LLVM (depicted below).

 <table border-"0">
   <tr>